Credit Fraud in Canada: How to Protect Yourself

 Legal Support from Sohi Law Group

-• Restoring credit reports damaged by criminal activity
+• Helping restore credit reports impacted by fraudulent activity

 When and How to Report Suspicious Activity